13+ Top Skills to Add to Your Resume (and How to Include Them)

 While your core domain knowledge requirements may change from one industry to another, these relevant skills help you tackle any situation.

 With the large number of candidates vying for every job ad there is, it’s getting challenging to stand out.
-However, including these skills in your resume will definitely improve your chances of at least getting a job interview with a hiring manager.
+However, including these key skills in your resume will definitely improve your chances of at least getting a job interview with the right hiring managers.

-There are other specific skills employers look for that I didn’t mention here.
+There are other specific personal skills employers look for that I didn’t mention here.

-Some very important soft skills and people skills are attention to detail, critical thinking, independence, conflict resolution, emotional intelligence, professionalism, corporate etiquette, stress management, the art of mediation, and troubleshooting.
+Some very important project management skills are attention to detail, critical thinking, independence, conflict resolution, emotional intelligence, professionalism, corporate etiquette, stress management, the art of mediation, and troubleshooting.

 Some of the most sought-after hard skills are teaching, design thinking, accounting and finance, business analytics, knowledge of economics, UI design, data presentation, cloud computing, copywriting, and database management.